Lucky Drawing with Susan Shie. Class information.

 I made "Becky's Pot" in my Lucky Drawing 114 class, finishing the piece on Aug 25, 2016, for my class assignment "Body Language."
 I also made my class video of me creating this drawing, so if you take my class, you'll have access to that little Lucky Film.
 The story here is based on Becky Jackson's photo of her classmates and herself, on a break during a pottery class at UNM Taos.
 She so triumphangly held up her pot, I asked her permission to freehand draw from her photo, which is her Facebook page banner pic.
 When I wrote on the piece and told her story, I also added the history of Medical Marijuana (MMJ) in the US, partly because my state, Ohio, begins to enact our law about MMJ in September, and I wanted to research it.
 I used colored pencil, Inktense colors, and gel pen to make this piece.
 The fortune says "Your dreams are never silly.
 Depend on them to guide you." (randomly chosen fortune, pulled when the drawing was finished.)

-Please go to my Facebook event promotional page for this class.
-If the link doesn't work for you, call or text me at 330-317-2167, or email me at susanshie@gmail.com, or FB Message me at Susan Shie, and just tell me you want to take the class.
+Please go to my Facebook event promotional page for this classIf the link doesn't work for you, call or text me at 330-317-2167, or email me at susanshie@gmail.com, or FB Message me at Susan Shie, and just tell me you want to take the class.
 I'll need your phone and email.
 I'll put you right into my class list.
 Big thanks!
 If the link works for you, please go there and click "going."
-The list under "going" on that event is my class list, so be sure to get your name on it, if you're going to take the class.
+The list under "going" on that event is my class list, so be sure to get your name on it if you can, if you're going to take the class.
 Or click "interested," if you want to go, but haven't decided for sure yet.
 Thanks!
 It helps ME, when the class list grows on that page, and other students can see who else is going to be in the class, and get inspired.
 If we're not FB friends already, please send me a friend request, since I can't put you into the class group, unless we're friends on FB.
 Thanks.

 You can continue to take my classes online, as when people take piano lessons or a yoga class that continues over a long time.
 But you can also take it for just one or two 4-week sessions, or pop in and out over the years.
-There will usually be a 12-day break between most of the 4-week sessions, and you won't miss anything if you are in and out of the sessions over time.
+There will usually be a 2-month break between most of the 4-week sessions, and you won't miss anything if you are in and out of the sessions over time.
 You are very welcome to come to this class as a new drawing student or a returning one.
 You don't need to have taken a drawing class from me or anywhere else before.
 I will always have some brand new students and some repeaters in all my 4-week sessions, and the classes will always have students with all levels of drawing skills.
 Each artist's personal best is what we're focused on.
 I'm not interested in your drawing skills.
 I want you to feel the joy and happiness that comes with drawing in your own natural style, because that will take a lot of stress out of you!
 Remember: there really are no rights and wrongs about drawing.
 Just express yourself!

 A woman interested in taking this class wrote to me: “If you want some early feedback: I don’t want to sit around drawing still life stuff.
 I am scared of drawing anyway.
 I want to do fun stuff that resembles the real but doesn’t have to look like a replica.
 I need a kick in the pants or incentive to overcome the fear of drawing.
 I love funky stuff and funky colors!"
 I wanted you to read that quote, because that's exactly the kind of students I'm looking for!